-- Insufficient demonstration of skill development.
+- 1. Insufficient demonstration of skill development.
 Foundational skills necessary for internship are not evidenced.
-Formal remediation is required for this skill. - Occasional demonstration of skill development.
+Formal remediation is required for this skill. - 2.
+Occasional demonstration of skill development.
 Evaluator notices intern evidencing this skill with increasing regularity.
 Intern is performing at developmentally appropriate level for the mid-year evaluation.
-This is the Minimum Level of Achievement (MLA) at the mid-year evaluation for intern to continue in internship. - Frequent demonstration of skill development.
-Intern appropriately engages in consultation with increasing levels of autonomy. - Reliable demonstration of skill development.
+This is the Minimum Level of Achievement (MLA) at the mid-year evaluation for intern to continue in internship. - 3.
+Frequent demonstration of skill development.
+Intern appropriately engages in consultation with increasing levels of autonomy. - 4.
+Reliable demonstration of skill development.
 Competency is demonstrated in this skill in all but exceptional cases.
 Intern is ready for professional practice and is performing at developmentally appropriate level for the end-of-year evaluation.
-This is the MLA for successful completion of internship at the end of the year. - Advanced demonstration of skill development.
+This is the Minimum Level of Achievement (MLA) for successful completion of internship at the end of the year. - Advanced demonstration of skill development.
 Rating is used for exceptional skill development by an intern.
-Evidence of this skill is comparable to that of a skilled psychologist in practice. - Not enough data to rate
+Evidence of this skill is comparable to that of a skilled psychologist in practice.